hhvm/hhvm.com/docs/_docs/hello-world.md

----
+# Any local docs would go in this directory

+#---
-docid: hello-world
+#docid: hello-world
-title: Hello, World!
+#title: Hello, World!
-layout: docs
+#layout: docs
-permalink: /docs/hello-world.html
+#permalink: /docs/hello-world.html
----
+#---

-This is some placeholder text, but you can use any kind of Markdown syntax here.
+#This is some placeholder text, but you can use any kind of Markdown syntax here.